AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/hooks.md

 <InlineAlert variant="info" slots="text"/>

-These responses are adapted to the [Commerce webhook module](https://developer.adobe.com/commerce/extensibility/webhooks/).
+These responses are adapted from the [Commerce webhook responses](../../webhooks/responses.md#responses).
 You can modify the response implementation in the code as needed.